 The Traditional Postpartum practice in Thailand is strongly related to the concept of “regaining heat,” or what is generally called Yu Fai (Yuu-Fai or Yoo Fai).

-The traditional postpartum practice in Thailand is strongly related to the concept of “regaining heat,” or what is generally called Yu Fai.
-Practices include ‘lying by fire,’ certain dietary restrictions, application of hot herbal compresses, herbal steam treatments, taking hot baths and taking in hot drinks, and other activities that prevent “heat loss” like for instance keeping the body covered, sexual abstinence, and avoiding the wind.
+Yu Fai is part of the Yu Duan confinement period and practices include so-called “lying by fire,” certain dietary restrictions, application of hot herbal compresses, herbal steam treatments, abdominal binding, taking hot (herbal) baths and having hot drinks, and other activities that prevent “heat loss” like for instance keeping the body covered, sexual abstinence, and avoiding the wind.

-Traditionally, a woman in Thailand is officially adult after giving birth to her first child.
-She then subsequently undergoes the Yu Fai ritual, that is— ‘lying by fire’ for a certain number of days.
+Traditionally, a woman in Thailand is officially an adult after giving birth to her first child.
+She then subsequently undergoes the Yu Fai ritual, that is, “lying by fire” for a certain number of days.